isaiahcolson/watchlist-client/README.md

 * deploy project

 ### Stretch
+* add related titles to bottom of title show page

 * add button on title card that will add or remove titles from watchlist

 * hide pages to unauthenticated users